titanicsend/LXStudio-TE/README.md

 ## Getting started

-> These are geared toward running LX Studio on a Macbook with `git` already installed.
+> These are geared toward running Chromatik on a Macbook with `git` already installed.
 If you need help with anything, ask in the Slack #lighting-software channel!

 First, you'll need an IDE (editor).
 IntelliJ's Community Edition is the best free one available.
 You can download it here: